kkrugley/pinq/apps/cli/README.md

 - `SIGNALING_URL`: Override the signaling server URL (default: `https://pinq.onrender.com`)
 - `DOWNLOAD_DIR`: Override the default download directory for all runs

+### Notes
+- Pairing codes are 6 characters and exclude `O`/`0` to reduce input mistakes.
+- The CLI pre-warms the signaling server and uses ~90s timeouts to survive Render cold starts.

 ## Development

 ```bash